PowerOf/chrome-2k-scaling-chatgpt-extension/README.md

 # chrome-2k-scaling-chatgpt-extension

-This is a simple extension that changes the maximum width of chatgpt online web chat size to better match a Full HD screen size.
+This is a simple extension that increases the webchat size to accommodate a Full HD resolution for the browser version of ChatGPT on [openai.chat.com](https://chat.openai.com/)

+Features:
+- container size increased to 75rem if screen size is at least 1600px
+- container max size restriction removed for windows above 1536px width